Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Introduction

-There are two difficulties associated with applying Transformer models for M-LSTF problems.
-Firstly, the Transformer was originally designed for language analysis \cite{devlin2018bert}, which can be seen as a single series of sequential data; hence, its ability to analyze interactions between different data series is limited.
-As a result, the Transformer architecture can be inadequate for multivariate problems.
-Secondly, LSTF is more prone to overfitting than short-term forecasting because it requires models to have larger dimensions to accommodate larger input and output sizes, which leads to increased training parameters.
-In addition, models are trained under a rolling forecasting setting as common practice for time-series forecasting (See Figure~\ref{rolling} for more details).
-However, under the rolling forecasting setting, if the stride size is 1, then the previous and current training samples are only one data point apart from each other.
-Since making longer predictions typically requires longer input sequences, training samples for LSTF models have a higher degree of similarity.
+Delving further into this phenomenon, we found that there is severe data redundancy within the training samples, stemming from the common practice of rolling forecasting settings (see Figure.\ref{rolling} for more details) during data augmentation.
+Under the rolling forecasting setting, if the stride size is 1, then the previous and current training samples are only one data point apart from each other.
+Since making longer predictions typically requires longer input sequences, training samples for LTSF models have a higher degree of similarity.
 For example, when the model’s input length is 2, the similarity between two consecutive training inputs is 50\% (1/2); however, if we increase the model’s input length to 168, the similarity between two consecutive training inputs rises to 99.4\% (167/168).
-Therefore, the LSTF models are more likely to suffer from overfitting due to high data similarity.
-One could argue that we could decrease the training sample similarities by increasing the stride size; however, the number of training samples decreases by the factor of the stride size, as the training sample numbers are calculated by:
+Therefore, the LTSF models are more likely to suffer from overfitting due to such data redundancy. \mj{This issue significantly limits the diversity of training samples, reducing the models’ ability to generalize to unseen patterns, a challenge shared with LSTM-based models that rely heavily on overlapping inputs during training.} One could argue that we could decrease the training sample similarities by increasing the stride size; however, the number of training samples decreases by the factor of the stride size, as the training sample numbers are calculated by:

-Where $N_{t}$ represents the number of training samples, $N_d$ represents the total number of time points in the training data, $S_w$ refers to the window size, and $S_s$ is the stride size.
-Although increasing stride sizes can decrease the sample similarities, it causes a decrease in training sample numbers, which also increase the likelihood of overfitting.
+where $N_{t}$ represents the number of training samples, $N_d$ represents the total number of time points in the training data, $S_w$ refers to the window size, and $S_s$ is the stride size.
+Although increasing stride sizes can decrease the sample similarities, it causes a decrease in training sample numbers, which also increases the likelihood of overfitting.